systers/vms/README.md

 We are pleased to participate in the Google Code-in.

-* Visit the page [Google Code-in] (https://developers.google.com/open-source/gci/) for more information.
+* Visit the page [Google Code-in] (https://developers.google.com/open-source/gci/) for detailed information.
 * The tasks in GCI include Coding, Documentation and Training, Outreach and research, Quality assurance, user interface.
 More on this can be found [here](https://developers.google.com/open-source/gci/resources/contest-rules).

 Support